Church of England sees momentum for ethical investment

 "CHANGE IN MORAL CLIMATE"

-About 2.5 billion pounds of the Church's portfolio is invested in shares listed in Britain or overseas, including in drug companies GlaxoSmithKline (GSK.L) and AstraZeneca (AZN.L), miner Rio Tinto (RIO.AX), and bank HSBC (HSBA.L).
+About 2.5 billion pounds of the Church's portfolio is invested in shares listed in Britain or overseas, including in drug companies GlaxoSmithKline and AstraZeneca, miner Rio Tinto, and bank HSBC.

 Whittam Smith said the Church had discussed its role in the banking sector after a string of scandals over mis-selling and huge compensation payouts, but decided it had more influence as an activist shareholder within to change the moral compass.